AlecAivazis/redux-responsive/README.md

 ## The Infinity Media Type
 When the browser is wider than the largest breakpoint, it's `mediaType` value is `infinity`.
-In order to change this value, pass a second argument to `createResponsiveStateReducer`:
+In order to change this value, add the `infinity` field to the object pass as a second argument to `createResponsiveStateReducer`:

 ```es6
 // reducer.js